Hekstra-Lab/valdo/README.md

     - `optim`: The optimizer used for training the VAE, a PyTorch optimizer object, such as `torch.optim.Adam`, that specifies the optimization algorithm and its hyperparameters, including the learning rate (`lr`).

-    - `x_val`: Input data for validation during training. (optional, default is `None`).
+    - `x_val`: Input data for validation during training. (optional, default `None`).

-    - `y_val`: Output data for validation during training. (optional, default is `None`).
+    - `y_val`: Output data for validation during training. (optional, default `None`).

     - `epochs`: The number of training epochs (epoch: a single pass through the data).

     - `batch_size`: The batch size used during training.
 If an integer is provided, the same batch size will be used for all epochs.
-If a list of integers is provided, it should have the same length as the number of epochs, and each value in the list will be used as the batch size for the corresponding epoch.
-Default is `256`.
+If a list of integers is provided, it should have the same length as the number of epochs, and each value in the list will be used as the batch size for the corresponding epoch (optional, default `256`).

     - `w_kl`: The weight of the Kullback-Leibler (KL) divergence term in the ELBO loss function.
 The KL divergence term encourages the latent distribution to be close to a prior distribution (usually a standard normal distribution).
-A higher value of `w_kl` will increase the regularization strength on the latent space.
-Default is `1.0`.
+A higher value of `w_kl` will increase the regularization strength on the latent space (optional, default `1.0`).

     **Note:** The VAE class internally keeps track of the training loss (`loss_train`) and its components (NLL and KL divergence) during each batch of training.
 These values can be accessed after training to monitor the training progress and performance.
 The `loss_train` attribute of the VAE object will be a list containing the training loss values for each batch during training.
 The `loss_names` attribute contains the names of the loss components: "Loss", "NLL", and "KL_div".
 These attributes are updated during training and can be used for analysis or visualization.